Country Airplay: Current chart

 Beginning with the chart dated October 20, 2012, Billboard changed the methodology of Hot Country Songs to again incorporate sales and now also include streaming.
 In addition, the airplay component of the chart now factored in plays on stations of all genres instead of the previous genre-specific radio panel.
 At this point a second chart called Country Airplay was launched, based only on country radio airplay.
 Billboard now recognizes the Hot Country Songs charts from January 20, 1990, until October 13, 2012, as part of the history of both listings.

+Music historian Joel Whitburn, in the 2017 edition of his Top Country Singles books which tabulate every artist and song to have made the Billboard country music charts, observed that after the split of Hot Country Songs and Country Airplay in 2012, the country music industry generally favored the latter chart.
+In particular, he cited the fact that "We Are Never Ever Getting Back Together" by Taylor Swift spent ten weeks at number one on Hot Country Songs but peaked at number 13 on Country Airplay due to poor reception at country radio.
+He also observed that the Academy of Country Music and Country Music Association continue to cite Country Airplay positions, and that the syndicated radio show American Country Countdown also continues to use the Country Airplay chart.
+By comparison, Whitburn observed that the Hot Country Songs chart often includes "album cuts from superstar album releases and songs from reality show contestants" which "tend to have very little lasting impact on audiences and are almost completely ignored by radio stations that depend on strong ratings to survive."

 Chart policies

 As with most other Billboard charts, the Country Airplay chart features a rule for when a song enters recurrent rotation.
 Starting with the chart week of December 2, 2006, a song is declared recurrent on the country charts if it has been on the charts longer than 20 weeks; is not gaining in spins or audience impressions; and is lower than 10 in rank for either audience impressions or spins.
 Since December 2008, any song that is ranked below #10 in spins or audience and has not shown an increase in audience or spins for more than two weeks is also declared recurrent, even if it has not charted for 20 weeks.